bcraig83/CleanArchitectureV2/docs/WorkLog.md

 - I installed minikube and had started playing around with it.
 - I ran Kompose to generate K8S yaml files.

-The goals for session 2 are
+## The goals for session 2 are

 - Get a k8s cluster running locally - DONE.
 (Started with minikube, switched to docker for desktop.)
-- Deploy my application to that cluster and prove that it works
+- Deploy my application to that cluster and prove that it works - DONE
 - Deploy my application to an instance of Azure K8S Service (AKS) and prove that it works
 - Add Azure Service Bus?

+## Notes

 Producer --> RabbitMQ --> Consumer